JodyMurray/p4-plant-blog/README.md

 - Cloudinary: to store images and static files in production.
 - Heroku: to deploy and run the application in production.

+### **Python Libraries and API**

+The following is a list of resources used to put this project together.

+- Google Fonts - for the font families:
+- Font Awesome - to add icons to the social links in the footer element.
+- GitPod - to create my html files & styling sheet before pushing the project to Github.
+- GitHub - to store my repository for submission.
+- Balsamiq - were used to create mockups of the project prior to starting.
+- Am I Responsive? - to ensure the project looked good across all devices.
+- Icons8 - to provide the code & image for the icon in the tab bar.
+- Crispy Forms: used for comment and sign-in forms throughout website.
+- Google Lighthouse: used to access website performance.
+- Coverage.py: used for coverage testing of Python programs.
+- HTML Markup Validation: used to validate HTML code syntax.
+- CSS Validation Service: used to validate CSS code syntax.
+- PEP8 Validation: used to validate Python code syntax.
+- Chrome DevTools: development tool supplied by Google Chrome browser to test responsive design during development.
+- Pillow: This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.
+- MailTrap: Free mail platform used for newsletter.
+- Django: Python-based framework for rapid website development.
+- Bootstrap: CSS and JavaScript library.

 ### **Database Structure**
 - User profile